Debugging

 - Assigned descriptions for each file and dependency

-- Rule violations, and which dependency selectors are matching them
+- Rule policy violations, and which dependency selectors matched them

 Enabling Debug Mode